How to Create a Startup Marketing Plan and Strategy

 The biggest obstacle, at least for most startups that are still in their infancy, is marketing.
 You might have a fantastic idea, but that won’t do you much good if no one else knows about it.
-You need a comprehensive plan for marketing your business: getting people’s initial attention, building a reputation for thought leadership, and, eventually, finding the viral appeal that will rake in the cash.
+You need a comprehensive startup marketing plan for marketing your business: getting people’s initial attention, building a reputation for thought leadership, and, eventually, finding the viral appeal that will make your business grow.

 But let’s not get carried away just yet.
 When you’re marketing a fledgling startup, you’ve got to start your journey from the very beginning.
 Here are four ways to get your marketing plan off the ground.

-You can’t just begin marketing a startup willy-nilly, putting ads in random places and arbitrarily spamming social media networks.
-You need a plan.
+You shouldn’t begin your startup marketing haphazardly, putting ads in random places and arbitrarily posting to social media networks.
+You need a strategic plan.

 “The first step toward a successful marketing campaign is a strategic position.”